niklasdathe/Puster/README.md

 The ***base*** was routed from wood using a cnc machine.
 This was a dual sided operation as it has features on both sides of the base.
 On the bottom there is a place for the cable to be routed which acts as a strain relief at the same time.
 The base is attached to the cage with 4 M4 bolts that also hold the feet in place.
 I decided against the single responsiblilty idea for simplicity reasons.
 <img width="250" alt="image" src=images/routed_base_process.png />
 <img width="250" alt="image" src=images/routed_base_finished.png />
 The ***cage*** was printed with Bambu Labs wood filament.
 It just fits on my P1S.
-On the coarsest preset, the print took 17 hours.
+On the 0.3mm layer height preset with a 0.6mm nozzle, the print took 12 hours.
 On my usual preset it would've taken 41 hours.

+< img width="250" alt="image" src=images/cage_in_printer.jpg />

+On my version the print got quite a lot of defects near the top of the print which happended because the vertical slats were unsupported and flexing substantially due to the printing forces.
+This is mitigated in the current version by added cross braces.
+Also, the top opening was slightly too small which was also reworked in the second revision.

+< img width="250" alt="image" src=images/routed_base_finished.png />

 The ***lid*** was also printed from the same filament.
 This took just 4 hours.#

 The ***adapter*** was also printed in this filament for consistency reasons.
-Here I didnt get around using support structures.
+Here I didnt get around using support structures but with a well tuned preset, they were easily removed.

 ## electronics
 ### the pcb